The RDKit Book

 • P or As with degree 3 or 4

-• N with degree 3 which is in a ring of size 3 or which is shared between at least 3 rings (this last condition is an extension to the InChI rules)
+• An SP3 hybridized N with degree 3 that is not involved in any conjugated bonds and that is in a ring of size 3 or that is shared between at least 3 rings (this last condition is an extension to the InChI rules).

 • S or Se with degree 3 and a total valence of 4 or a total valence of 3 and a net charge of +1.